mindsdb/mindsdb/docs/mindsdb-docs/docs/contribute/ml_handlers.md

 In this section, you'll find how to create new machine learning (ML) handlers within MindsDB.

-## Prerequisite
+!!! note "Prerequisite"
     You should have the latest staging version of the MindsDB repository installed locally.
 Follow [this guide](/contribute/install/) to learn how to install MindsDB for development.

 ## What are Machine Learning Handlers?

 ML handlers act as a bridge to any ML framework.
 You use ML handlers to create ML engines using [the `CREATE ML_ENGINE` command](/sql/create/ml_engine/).
 So you can expose ML models from any supported ML engine as an AI table.

-## ML Handlers in the MindsDB Repository
+### ML Handlers in the MindsDB Repository

 The source code for ML handlers is located in the main MindsDB repository under the [/integrations](https://github.com/mindsdb/mindsdb/tree/staging/mindsdb/integrations) directory.